robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 + I am a co-owner of the Linux, OpenStack and Unix Networking video tutorials on [this](https://www.youtube.com/channel/UC-0PMn0rKV_ZOHF-qX6N3fQ/videos) youtube page.

-+ I am a member of North Texas Drone Users Group.
-Come July 8, I will be a part of the Guinness World Record Fly-in in the Dallas metroplex.
++ I am a member of North Texas Drone Users Group. ~~Come July 8, I will be a part of the Guinness World Record Fly-in in the Dallas metroplex.
 We are a community of 1600 drone users in the DFW area.
-This fly-in will be the largest RC-controlled swarm  of quads on the world in a single run.
+This fly-in will be the largest RC-controlled swarm  of quads on the world in a single run~~.

 + I enjoy mentoring committed undergraduates, masters students and high school students that are interested in computer vision and robotics.
 Two of them are currently working in industry.